 But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection (Revelation 20:5, KJV).

 The resurrection that occurs at the end of the Millennium is the second resurrection, while the first (general) resurrection occurs when Jesus returns at the beginning of the millennium (see verses 6, 11 - 13).
-If this same division was kept, it would doctrinally accurate to put parenthesis around a part of the verse to offset it from the rest.
+Using the King James division of verses, it be would doctrinally accurate to put parenthesis around a part of verse five to offset it from the rest as shown below.

 (But the rest of the dead did not live again until the thousand years were completed.)
 This is the first resurrection (Revelation 20:5, HBFV).